SGN Safe & Warm scheme

 It gives grants of £30,000 to £40,000 to small organisations who support people in high-vulnerability locations who are in need of help to stay safe and warm over the colder winter period.

-Organisations whose applications are successful will be able to access a resources pack (aimed at supporting project staff and volunteers in their work with vulnerable customers), free training on carbon monoxide safety awareness advice, help with getting customers onto the priority services register, and the opportunity to join network meetings, collaborate with other organisations, and provide SGN with local insights to help shape future schemes.
+Organisations whose applications are Successful applicants are given resources to supporting project staff and volunteers in their work with vulnerable customers, free training on carbon monoxide safety awareness advice, help with getting customers onto the priority services register, and the opportunity to join network meetings, collaborate with other organisations, and provide SGN with local insights to help shape future schemes.

-We’re looking for applications from areas where SGN operate the gas network.
-This includes all of Scotland, and all of the counties of Dorset, Hampshire & Isle of Wight, West Sussex, East Sussex and Kent.
+The organisations that the Safe & Warm scheme has funded are from areas where SGN operate the gas network.
+This includes all of Scotland, and all of the counties of Dorset, Hampshire, Isle of Wight, West Sussex, East Sussex and Kent.
 It also includes parts of Oxfordshire, Berkshire, Surrey and South London.
-To find out if you’re in the right part, use SGN’s postcode checker or look at the maps in the Information for Applicants document.

 - Are embedded in their local area and able to connect with individuals who may not otherwise access support.